BluFedora/SR-Spritesheet-Manager/Project/Documentation/spritesheet_generator.md

 # Runtimes I Should Support:

+## Not a Good Use Of Time

 [ ] > Unity
+  - This makes no sense as this 'feature' is built in.
+[ ] > HTML5 / CSS sprites
+  - Web stuff doesn't benefit much from live reload since any good web dev stack already has live reload.

+## Good Use Of Time

+[-] > Custom C/++

 [ ] > Cocos2D-X
 [ ] > Cocos2D
 [ ] > SpriteKit